nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 <hr/>

-* In this post we will learn how to create a form in a python flask web application and perform basic front-end and server-side form inputs validation
+* In this post we will learn how to use WTForms for efficient and easy forms management in Flask web applications.
+* WTForms also helps in writing less code and reducing the manual errors

 ## Basic Form example with front-end validation
 * The below `server.py` is a simple flask server